2025 Minneapolis City Council election: Ward 11

 Ward 11 contains the neighborhoods of Diamond Lake, Hale, Page, Northrop, Tangletown, Wenonah, and Windom, as well as a portion of Keewaydin.
 The incumbent is Democrat Emily Koski, who was re-elected with 88.36% of the first-round vote in 2023.
-Koski is not seeking re-election, focusing on a bid for mayor, Upon her withdrawal from the mayoral election in April 2025, Koski declined to re-enter the race for her council seat.
+Koski did not seek re-election, instead focusing on a bid for mayor.
+Upon her withdrawal from the mayoral election in April 2025, Koski declined to enter the race for her council seat.

 Jamison Whiting won with 63% of the vote.